 At the end of the season, keep the tags and note your favorites for next year.

-Empty, wash, and bleach your containers (1-part bleach: 9 parts water) so they are ready for next year.
+Empty, wash, and bleach your containers (4 teaspoons bleach per quart or liter of water for at least one minute), rinse and dry so they are ready for next year.

 ~Melissa the Empress of Dirt ♛